Datar Kaur

 Datar Kaur was betrothed to Ranjit Singh in childhood; the Anand Karaj took place when the couple were still young.
 Though Ranjit Singh married several times for political reasons, Datar Kaur remained his favorite and most respected wife.
 He lovingly addressed her as Mai Nakain.

 In 1801, she gave birth to Kharak Singh, the heir apparent of Ranjit Singh.
 She took an active interest in the affairs of the State and was given command during the Battle of Multan (1818) alongside her son, Kharak Singh.
 She was the grandmother of Maharaja Nau Nihal Singh (1821–1840) and aunt of Sardar Kahan Singh Nakai.
 Datar Kaur died on 20 June 1838 in her haveli in Sheikhupura.

-Her Samadhi is located in the royal garden, now part of the Islamia College, Civil Lines, Lahore grounds.
+Her Samadhi is located in the royal garden, now part of the grounds of Government Islamia College, Civil Lines, Lahore.

 Family history

 Bibi Raj Kaur was born in Baherwal Kalan into the family of the ruling Nakai Sardars; Nakai Misl was founded by Sandhu Jats.